Miss Chinese International Pageant 2018

 The 29th Miss Chinese International Pageant, Miss Chinese International Pageant 2018 was held on February 3, 2018.
 Miss Chinese International 2017 Stitch Yu of New York City, USA crowned her successor Rose Li of New York City, United States at the end of the pageant.

 Results

+Placements

 The top 10 was notable in that there were two contestants with identical Chinese names.